Guide

 A closing note for finance leaders

-Spendline captures cost at the request level as traffic flows through the proxy and aggregates contribution margin per customer on demand — no log reconstruction, no end-of-quarter spreadsheet rebuild.
+Spendline captures cost at the request level as traffic flows through the proxy and aggregates contribution margin per customer on demand.
+No log reconstruction, no end-of-quarter spreadsheet rebuild.
 If you are computing these numbers from logs today, request a pilot and we will set you up with a working model in two weeks.